AriezLabs/blog/content/blog/zero.md

 * Extra dongle to carry around
 	* (but it's literally a *computer* dongle which is pretty cool)
 * Outdated repos
-* It's still a workaround.

 Overall I'll call this a win since most of the cons aren't that big to me personally.
-You might be wondering why I go through all this when I could just use a laptop, the answer is that I need a drawing tablet and I mostly [work on a desktop](../setups/), so if I can make my drawing tablet do the occasional desktop task, I'll prefer that over yet another device, even if it means putting up with some inconveniences.
+You might be wondering why I go through all this when I could just use a laptop, the answer is that I need a drawing tablet and I mostly [work on a desktop](../setups/), so if I can make my iPad do the occasional Mac task, I'll prefer that over yet another device, even if it means putting up with some inconveniences.
 Finally, I just like the 11" form factor, and there's simply no 11" laptop to match the build quality and power of the iPad Pro.

 As a final note, the [Banana Pi M2 Zero](http://wiki.banana-pi.org/Banana_Pi_BPI-M2_ZERO) might be an interesting Pi Zero alternative to improve the performance and software issues.
 It's the exact same form factor, and it packs four Cortex-A7 cores - that's ARMv7, so we [might](https://en.wikipedia.org/wiki/ARM_architecture#Arithmetic_instructions)